MartinezAgullo/MartinezAgullo.github.io/CV.md

       <h5 class="w3-opacity"><b>MSc in Advanced Physics</b></h5>
       <h6><i class="fa fa-university fa-fw w3-margin-right icon-black"></i>University of Valencia</h6>
       <h6 class="w3-text-teal"><i class="fa fa-calendar fa-fw w3-margin-right icon-black"></i>2016 - 2017</h6>
-      <p>Completed a Master of Science in Advanced Physics, with a two specialisations: Nuclear and Particle Physics, and Theoretical Physics.
-      The master foccused on becoming a researcher and an R&D expert.
-Strong emphasis on statistics, data analysis, computation, and quantitative analysis.
-      My master thesis foccused on the analysis on the data from ATLAS in order to study the top quark.</p>
+      <p>I completed a Master of Science in Advanced Physics, specializing in Nuclear and Particle Physics as well as Theoretical Physics.
+This program was geared towards developing research and R&D expertise, with a strong emphasis on statistics, data analysis, data visualisation, computation, and quantitative analysis.
+My master's thesis, which focused on the data from the ATLAS experiment to study the top quark, was supported by a prestigious Severo Ochoa scholarship.</p>
        <div class="pdf-container">
       <iframe src="https://cds.cern.ch/record/2285874/files/CERN-THESIS-2017-156.pdf" width="100%" height="600px" frameborder="0"></iframe>
       </div>